-Although the theory of Stonehenge being built by giants and flown around by Merlin was beginning to be questioned by the 17th century, druids still played a popular part in its mystery.
-Influential theorists like 17th century John Aubrey and 18th century William Stukeley are largely responsible for the idea that druids built it and arguably, the ambiguity that still very much surrounds Stonehenge means even disproved antiquated theories still have followers.
+Although the theory of giants and flying stones was questioned, druids continued to play a popular part in its mystery.
+Influential theorists like John Aubrey and William Stukeley are largely responsible for the idea that druids built it.
+Arguably, the ambiguity that still very much surrounds Stonehenge means even disproved antiquated theories still have followers.

 Aliens Built Stonehenge

 As with anything that goes unexplained in this world, wait too long to find a solid conclusion and that special group of people will try and push forward their supernatural agendas.
 A one Erich von Däniken published Chariots of the Gods?
-Unsolved Mysteries of the Past in 1968, a book which suggests that ancient religions and technologies were given to ancient civilisations by primordial alien astronauts, revered as gods.
+Unsolved Mysteries of the Past in 1968.
+The book suggests that primordial alien astronauts, revered as gods, gave ancient civilisations ancient religions and technologies.
 Any one seen Prometheus?

-This printed supernatural solution encouraged exophiles in to the belief that Stonehenge was created through supernatural means, and of course spooky sightings began to be recorded among the stones.
+This printed supernatural solution encouraged exophiles into the belief that Stonehenge was created through supernatural means.
+Of course, spooky sightings were soon recorded among the stones.
 Von Däniken also gives alien gods credit for the Pyramids, and the Easter Island Moai heads among other things.
 It’s like the man had no faith in human accomplishment.

 Sightings of UFO’s have also been regularly reported around the stones.
-The area is often called a ‘magnet’ for supernatural activity by those who believe in Ley Lines, lines that cross the globe that carry supernatural energy between monuments and natural land forms.
-Despite this the UK Government Ministry of Defence closed its UFO desk in 2009 (yep it had one) because it was “consuming increasing resource, but produces no valuable defence output”.
+The area is often called a ‘magnet’ for supernatural activity by those who believe in Ley Lines.
+These are lines that cross the globe carrying supernatural energy between monuments and natural landforms.
+Despite this, the MOD closed its UFO desk in 2009 (yep it had one).
+This was because it was “consuming increasing resource but produces no valuable defence output”.

 What could possibly be more plausible than giants, wizards and aliens?